Netflix is raising its subscription rates once again.

 Let's also not forget that Netflix can’t as easily acquire the rights to stream content from other media companies.
 It’s expected to lose some of its major content providers later this year, when all the available Disney and Pixar and some Marvel content will abruptly move over to Disney’s upcoming streaming service, Disney+.
 On top of that blow, it seems like almost every company has or is building a new streaming platform.

 CBS and FX have already launched CBS All Access and FX+, for instance, and NBCUniversal recently announced it'll be debut a streaming platform in 2020.
-Meanwhile, Apple has been producing its own content, with the expectation it'll eventually launch a streaming platform in the near future.
+Meanwhile, Apple has been producing its own content, with the expectation it'll launch its TV+ service in the very near future.

 Is Netflix raising rates in the UK?